nautobot/nautobot-app-circuit-maintenance/README.md

 ### Metrics

-Leveraging on `nautobot-capacity-metrics` plugin, the `nautobot-circuit-maintenance` plugin will expose application metrics at `/api/plugins/capacity-metrics/app-metrics`
+Leveraging the `nautobot-capacity-metrics` plugin, the `nautobot-circuit-maintenance` plugin can expose application metrics at `/api/plugins/capacity-metrics/app-metrics` if desired.

 Current exposed metric is the `circuit operational status` which shows the operational status for each `Circuit`(attached to a `CircuitTermination`) depending on related Circuit Maintenances (1: Operational, 0: Under active maintenance):